Angus Galloway

 news

-Mar 7, 2022 | New article Predicting dreissenid mussel abundance in nearshore waters using underwater imagery and deep learning published in Limnology and Oceanography: Methods.
-To be presented at SOLE’22. |
+Mar 7, 2022 | New journal article Predicting dreissenid mussel abundance in nearshore waters using underwater imagery and deep learning resulting from my collaboration with Environment and Climate Change Canada (ECCC) was published in Limnology and Oceanography: Methods.
+I presented the work at the SOLE’22 conference, and it was featured in UGuelph News as well as Great Lakes Now. |